kieranp7/cyberscurity-journey/notes/README.md

 # Notes

-This is the running journal for my cybersecurity journey - informal, regular, and written by me as I go.
+This is the running journal for my cyber security journey - informal, regular, and written by me as I go.

 ## What goes here